FredHutch/pgMAP_pipeline/README.md

 ### Phoebe
 * figure out why the pipeline is only running 3 rules??? look at old code to compare what might be missing

+* ask Daniel about fastqc wrapper - why do all the output files say ".fastq.gz_fastqc.zip"?
+  * find out what the wrapper is - I think this is messing w/ the other rules running

 * run full pipeline on test dataset using an interactive node

 * **Phoebe:** run the pipeline on Arnab's pgPEN data on an interactive node